hummingbird1986/claude-usage/README.md

 ## Installation

+### Option 0 — Download the pre-built installer (optional)

+A pre-built `ClaudeUsage-1.0.pkg` is available in this repository.
+Download and double-click it to install directly to `/Applications/` — no build tools required.

+> **Note:** The package is unsigned, so macOS may warn you.
+Go to **System Settings → Privacy & Security** and click **Open Anyway** if prompted.

 ### Option 1 — Build and install directly (recommended)

 1. Clone this repo and copy the files to `~/.config/claude-usage/`: